-Sign Language Level 2
+Sign Language Level 2:

-To enrol in this class, students must have completed Level 1 successfully.
-This level covers 600 conventional signs beyond Level 1.
+To enrol in this course, students must have completed Level 1 successfully.
+This level covers 600 signs beyond Level 1.

-Sign Language Level 3
+Sign Language Level 3:

-To enrol in this class students must have completed Level 2 successfully.
-This level covers 1,00 signs and idioms beyond Level 2.
+To enrol in this class, students must have completed Level 2 successfully.
+This Level covers 1,000 signs beyond Level 2.

-Refresher Sign Language
+Sign Language Level 4

-To enrol in this class, students must have completed successfully Sign Language Level 3.
-Interpreters who have not been active in the field may find this course a helpful review and practice in fluency.
+To enrol in this course, students must have completed Level 3 successfully.
+Individuals who were at one time fluent in Sign Language but have not used the language recently would find this course helpful.